Career Timeline of Jason Heyward: Major Achievements and Milestones

 August 25, 2008: Promotion to Myrtle Beach

-2008: Split Season in Class-A and Advanced-A
+2008: Split Season in Class-A

-March 2010: Spring Training and Number Change
+March 2010: Spring Training Invitation

 October 7, 2010: Postseason Debut

 On October 7, 2010, Jason Heyward made his postseason debut in the National League Division Series (NLDS) against the San Francisco Giants.
-The Giants eliminated the Atlanta Braves.

-2010: Top Prospect Ranking and 40-Man Roster Addition
+2010: Ranked Top Prospect

 2010: MLB Debut and All-Star Selection

 In 2010, Jason Heyward debuted in MLB as Atlanta's starting right fielder on Opening Day.
-He was named to the National League (NL) All-Star team that season and finished second in the NL Rookie of the Year Award voting.
+He was also named to the National League (NL) All-Star team that season and finished second in the NL Rookie of the Year Award voting.

 2012: Breakout Season

-February 4, 2014: Contract Extension with the Braves
+February 4, 2014: Signs Two-Year Contract

 On February 4, 2014, the Braves bought out Jason Heyward's last arbitration-eligible years, agreeing on a two-year, $13.3 million contract.

-November 17, 2014: Traded to St. Louis Cardinals
+November 17, 2014: Traded to Cardinals

-2014: Trade to the Cardinals
+2014: Traded to the Cardinals

 April 5, 2015: First Game as a Cardinal

-December 15, 2015: Signs with the Cubs
+December 15, 2015: Signs Contract with the Cubs

 December 2015: Signs with the Cubs